 As soon as symptoms occur, a man should go to see his doctor, who will prescribe the most suitable treatment.

-In many cases, doctors prescribe Flomax, but that’s not the only drug that can treat symptoms of the enlarged prostate.
+In many cases, doctors prescribe the drug Flomax, but that’s not the only drug that can treat symptoms of the enlarged prostate.

 In this post, we are going to focus on Flomax alternatives and provide useful information about this drug.

 Every man experiences symptoms of BPH differently.
 Some guys have mild to moderate symptoms, while others are severe.

 The health condition tends to progress over time, which is why it’s crucial to learn how to recognize symptoms.

 Before we move on to lifestyle changes you may want to make to address enlarged prostate, here are the symptoms to watch out for:

 - Dribbling at the end of urination

 - Inability to empty the bladder completely